Drunk on Ink Q & A with Colleen Oakley and ‘Before I Go’

 About Before I Go

 Twenty-seven-year-old Daisy already beat breast cancer four years ago.
 How can this be happening to her again?
 On the eve of what was supposed to be a triumphant “Cancerversary” with her husband Jack to celebrate four years of being cancer-free, Daisy suffers a devastating blow: her doctor tells her that the cancer is back, but this time it’s an aggressive stage four diagnosis.
 She may have as few as four months left to live.
 Death is a frightening prospect—but not because she’s afraid for herself.
 She’s terrified of what will happen to her brilliant but otherwise charmingly helpless husband when she’s no longer there to take care of him.
 It’s this fear that keeps her up at night, until she stumbles on the solution: she has to find him another wife.
-With a singular determination, Daisy scouts local parks and coffee shops and online dating sites looking for Jack’s perfect match.
+With a singular determination, Daisy scouts local parks and coffee shops and online dating sites looking for Jack’s perfect match, as there are dating sites and services like Skip the games albuquerque where men can find company.
 But the further she gets on her quest, the more she questions the sanity of her plan.
 As the thought of her husband with another woman becomes all too real, Daisy’s forced to decide what’s more important in the short amount of time she has left: her husband’s happiness—or her own?

 SONIAH KAMAL: First author/book you read/fell in love with?

 COLLEEN OAKLEY: A Birthday for Frances by Russell Hoban

 A novel, short story, poem, essay, anything you believe should be mandatory reading?